Phoshi/TWiME/readme.md

     Main.AutoSave - "true" or "false", decides whether layout state is saved at the end of the session.
 TWiMErc values still override saved settings, however.
 Default false.
     Main.MouseFollowsInput - "true" or "false", decides whether the mouse is moved whenever TWiME switches focus.
 Default false.
     Main.Poll - an integer value, decides how often the main polling loop runs, in ms. Lower values produce faster detection of windows, but with an increase in required processor time.
 1000ms is default.
 You probably won't need to mess with this.
+    Main.RestartOnDisplayChange - "true" or "false" - decides whether to do a soft-reset if a display config change is detected.
+    Main.ShowTaskbarOnEmptyTags - "true" or "false" - decides whether to automatically show the taskbar when switching to an empty tag

     WindowSwitcher.Font.Name - The font to use in the window switcher, Default Segoe UI
     WindowSwitcher.Font.Size - the size of that font, Default 8